ScriptRaccoon/portfolio-website/src/data/posts/tailwind-disadvantages.md

 Both of these methods have a big advantage over Tailwind in that, in the end, your source code is regular CSS, thus very easy to maintain.

+While writing Tailwind code can be fast, seeing the result in the browser can take longer.
+This is because recompiling CSS is much faster than recompiling HTML.
+This means that, when you work with Tailwind, your changes will be slower to see.
+In a large-scale project, it can take a couple of seconds.
+Regular CSS would be updated instantly.
+There is no problem in waiting once for a couple of seconds.
+The problem is that you have to wait _again and again_ for every little change you make in your Tailwind-authored CSS.

 ## Class names

 Tailwind users praise the fact that they do not have to come up with class names for their elements to style them.
 This is true since you can just style any element by attaching utility classes to it.
 However, this is not the whole story.